Posted under » Python » Django on 24 May 2022

 What the above function does is to see if there are anything from the fresh array that is not already in taken array.
 If there is then append to the available array.
 Useful when you want to give people content that the person has not seen.

 There are many ways to get unique records. in Python.
-This is just one way.
+One way is to convert the list into dictionary which only accept unique data.

 Removing Array Elements by pop or remove